FrontendMatter/adminplus/docs/gulp-simple-workflow.md

 npm install -g gulp
 ```

-### package.json
+## package.json
-> Assuming you're working from a new project (empty) directory, you'll need to create a package.json file in order to save the npm dependencies which we'll install next.
-If you don't want to use a package.json file, just ignore `--save` and `--save-dev` from any of the following `npm` commands.
-To create a package.json file, run `npm init`.
+> Create a package.json file in order to save the project dependencies.
+Run `npm init` from your project directory.

 ## Project dependencies
 > Install adminplus and it's dependencies (note jQuery and Tether are required by Bootstrap 4):